MicrosoftDocs/msteams-docs/msteams-platform/concepts/apps/apps-upload.md

 ## Accessing your uploaded bot

-When you add a bot to the team, it should be usable by anyone on that team, inside and outside the team channels, depending on bot scope definition.
+When you add a bot to a team, it should be usable by anyone on that team, inside and outside the team channels, depending on bot scope definition.
 You and other team members will see a post in the General channel indicating that the bot has been added to the team.

 For a teams-enabled bot, you can start by invoking your bot by @mentioning the name of the bot, which should autocomplete.

 To test direct chats with your bot, you can either access it via the App home, @mention it in a channel, or search for it in the **New Chat** window.

+When you add your bot to a conversation To test direct chats with your bot, you can @mention it in a conversation, or search for it in the **New Chat** window.

 ## Accessing your uploaded Connector

-With the app loaded in the team, users can set up a Connector on any channel in the team using the standard Connectors gallery flow:
+With the app loaded in the team or conversation, users can set up a Connector using the standard Connectors gallery flow:

 1. Go to a channel in the team.
 Choose *More options* (*&#8943;*) and choose *Connectors*.